BramVerkuijlen/Portfolio-S5-Internship/research/How can HighTechXL implement an information management system that efficiently stores, and easily retrieves startup data to optimize the support processes?.md

 What is the Best Way to Manage Venture Information?

 Given that most people working at HighTechXL are not be familiar with SQL or a database, it's essential to provide a means for easy access and modification of database information beyond what's available in PowerBI, especially for things not implemented in the the Portfolio Tool.
 To address this a user-friendly database management tool or interface needs to be implemented.
 Such a tool should simplify the process of interacting with the database, allowing users to view, update, and manage venture data without needing to directly engage with SQL queries or understand the underlying database structure.

+There are multiple options that would work for HighTechXL.

+*I think the best would still be a web app (implemented in venture journey)*

 -------------

 ## Conclusion